There are many styles of papercutting throughout the world, each with its own unique look. Below are examples of six traditional styles.

 An early form of papercutting originated in ancient Mexico, where the Aztecs collected amatl, a paper-like bark from fig and mulberry trees.
 They used obsidian knives to cut spirit figures out of the amatl.
-Papel picado ("perforated paper") as we know it today began in the Spanish colony of Puebla in the 16th century, where a Chinese silk paper (papel de China) was was used for cut decorations and lanterns.
-Today, Mexican artists use inexpensive tissue paper to create Papel Picado for both religious and secular purposes.
+Papel picado (“perforated paper”) as we know it today began in the Spanish colony of Puebla in the 16th century, where a Chinese silk paper (papel de China) was was used for cut decorations and lanterns.
+Today, Mexican artists use inexpensive tissue paper to create papel picado for both religious and secular purposes.
 Paper designs decorate altars and tables and stretch across windows, ceilings, plazas and narrow streets as colorful banners to announce weddings, funerals, baptisms, Mexican Independence Day, Christmas, the Day of the Dead, etc. These banners begin with a single pattern laid on a stack of up to 50 layers of tissue paper on a thick piece of lead.
-Then, with a mallet and various chisels called fierritas, artisans punch out designs of suns, birds, flowers, skeletons, etc. The cut sheets are then hung on strings or on wooden dowels.
+Then, with a mallet and various chisels called fierritas (“little irons”), artisans punch out designs of suns, birds, flowers, skeletons, etc. The cut sheets are then hung on strings or on wooden dowels.
 Today plastic, mylar, foil and coated papers are also used for increased durability.

-(Vih-chee-nahn-key) were most popular in the late 19th century in Poland.
+Wycinanki (vih-chee-nahn-key) were most popular in the late 19th century in Poland.
 It is likely that the first papercuttings were cut from white paper and used as curtains and to decorate mirrors and holy pictures in peasant cottages.
 Later, they were cut from colored paper using sheep shears and glued onto walls and wooden ceiling beams.
 The cuttings were traditionally created by women prior to Easter, when the cottage was spring-cleaned and the walls whitewashed.
 There were many regional types, but most began by folding a colored paper at least once to make symmetrical designs.
 Motifs include circles, stars, squares, trees, flowers, roosters, and other birds.
 Some were overlaid with colored papers.
-Today, tourists and collectors continue to value the traditional techniques and motifs used by Wycinanki artists in Poland and abroad.
+Today, tourists and collectors continue to value the traditional techniques and motifs used by wycinanki artists in Poland and abroad.